Charles Bennett (fighter): Legal troubles

 Between 1999 and 2009, he was arrested 14 times on charges that included: selling cocaine, burglary, aggravated battery on a pregnant woman, and possession of MDMA.
 The charge of aggravated battery on a pregnant woman relating to an incident from 2002 was dropped; he was found guilty on two drug charges in 2000 and 2001, and was also found guilty for another aggravated battery in 2008, which stemmed from a domestic dispute.

 On January 16, 2011, Bennett was training at a gym in Bernalillo County, New Mexico, and got into a physical altercation with a teammate.
 According to a police report, tempers flared between the two, and the other fighter knocked down Bennett, who then got dressed and left the building.
 However, Bennett unexpectedly returned 15 minutes later armed with a heavy piece of steel, and attacked the fighter from behind.
 He was charged with aggravated battery.

 In 2013, he was again arrested for battery.

 Personal life

-Bennett is divorced and has two kids.
+Bennett is divorced and has two children.